1 month ago

 Enjoy a free concert

-Many musical artists have had to cancel their spring tours and are eager to stay connected with their fans.
+Many musical artists have had to postone their 2020 tour dates and are eager to connect with their fans.
 Check out your favorite artists social media accounts to watch live video chats and free concerts.
 You not only get to see an intimate performance from the artist, but many are answering your questions or taking song requests live!
 What a fun way to connect with musicians and fellow fans from around the world.

 Staying connected while social distancing is important for your mental and physical well-being.
 If you are experiencing stress and anxiety, you are not alone.
 If you are in need of mental health support, please contact the Disaster Distress Helpline provided by the U.S. Department of Health & Human Services.
 This free service includes confidential counseling, referrals and other support 24 hours a day, seven days a week.
 Toll-free, multilingual, and confidential crisis support service is available to all residents in the U.S. and its territories.
 Call 800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.